The Ultimate Guide To The Ek Balam Ruins, Yucatan, Mexico

 ↠ Allow about 1.5-2 hours for your visit.

-↠ Eating options are quite limited at the ruins and are limited to over-priced snacks.
-Try to visit after having eaten or bring some snacks with you.
+↠ Eating options are quite limited at the ruins and but there are some snacks available.
+I highly recommend visiting the Ek Balam ruins after having eaten.
 The best eating options are in nearby Valladolid.

 The Ek Balam ruins are located 27km/17 miles north of Valladolid, 175km/108miles east of Merida or 172km/106miles west of Cancun.